You Are at War…Will You Fight?

 There are powerful spiritual weapons at your disposal.
 Join us for Spiritual Warfare, and we’ll teach you how to use them.

 There’s a battle for your soul.
 Fight back…and win!

 How Does It Work?

-Spiritual Warfare starts on July 21.
-For the next 21 days we’ll take you through a spiritual boot camp, with written content each day, as well as a video from Fr.
+Sign up and, for the next 21 days, we’ll take you through a spiritual boot camp that includes written content each day along with a video from Fr.
 Matthew Pawlikowski.